ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-5-2.md

-Chapter 4: Building Support Systems: Techniques for Building a Support System
+Techniques for Building a Support System
 =============================================================================

 Social work is a challenging and often emotionally demanding field.
 Social workers often face difficult cases and situations that can take a toll on their emotional and mental well-being.
 Building a strong support system is essential for social workers to cope with the challenges of their work and maintain their well-being.
 In this chapter, we will explore techniques for building a support system.